jeremybarbet/react-native-modalize/docs/EXAMPLES.md

 # Examples

 As explained [here](./PROPSMETHODS?id=withreactmodal), it's not recommanded to use the `withReactModal` props.
-React Native team will soon remove from the core of React Native a lot of components, like the `Modal` one.
-It's unstable and not performing well.
+React Native team will soon remove from the core a lot of components, and the `Modal` is one of them.

-This is why most of the major router implemented their way to handle a modal/overlay behavior.
-Both `react-native-navigation` and `react-navigation` examples are made using a bottom tabbar, it's a very common design pattern, but you can also find an example without any navigation under the `react-native-expo` folder.
+This is why most of the major navigator implemented their owns ways to handle the modal/overlay behaviors.
+Both `react-native-navigation` and `react-navigation` examples are made using a bottom tabbar because it's a very common design pattern.
+But you can also find an example without any navigation under the `react-native-expo` folder.

+?> All the modals, layout, text and buttons are shared between the different examples to make it easier to maintain.
+You can find the code in `examples/shared` folder.
+Even though, each examples are using the shared folder using a file npm path `"shared": "file:../shared",`.
+There isn't any live-reload solution yet to change the shared folder and modifify instantly the examples folders.

 ## React Native Navigation

-This is probably the simplest router to handle this bevahior.
+This is probably the simplest navigator to handle this bevahior.
 There is a method called `showOverlay` that will open any screen you want on top of the current screen.

 You can run the example by doing: